matt-antone/Scorer/memory-bank/progress.md

   - Data migration tools
 - Consider adding more tests for edge cases.
 - Update documentation and the Memory Bank as needed.
-- Proceed with integration testing.
+- Proceed with next integration step.
 - Verify that all components interact correctly.
 - Address any issues that arise during integration.